kartikwar/starter-hugo-academic/content/research/paper 2/index.md

 ---
 title: "Less is More, or Bigger is Better?
-Individual Differences in the Aesthetic Preferences of Size."
+Individual Differences in the Aesthetic Preference for Size."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here